How to Skip Data Points in an Excel Graph – 4 Steps

 4 Easy Steps to Skip Data Points in Excel Graph

-Step 1: Use Formula to Determine Output
+Step 1 – Use a Formula to Calculate the Output

 =IF(C5<D5,D5-C5,"")